wilmer88/graded-touch-up-code-wr/README.md

 Horiseon refactor   8/28/2020

  title: Heriseon info website
+In the line below are all the refactor changes made to the 'harsiseon info website' for any questions you can find my info on the social link in the heriseon page.

 changes made to code on refactor:

  `div` tags were change to a `nav` tags for all links from `Heriseon info  website` for semantic pourposes lines:29,37,44